-In the early 1950s, a young, determined and brazen Italian man walked into the Lamberti Restaurant (located on James St, Northbridge, Perth), searching for a new opportunity.
+In the early 1950s, a young, determined and brazen Italian man walked into the Lamberti Restaurant (located at the time on James St, Northbridge, Perth), searching for a new opportunity.
 Disinterested in his monotonous and tiresome job as a fruit picker, he applied for the position of chef advertised by Lamberti.
 The catch: he had no formal training or experience.
 It was this risk-taking and bold attitude that gave Florindo Lenzarini the chance he was looking for… and it was the defining step towards the creation of Golden Ravioli.

 In the beginning